- After your turn on your computer, OneDrive can get a script error even if it is connected to your Microsoft account or not.

-Like every innovation, there’s bound to be a few troubleshooting issues.
+Like every innovation, there are bound to be a few troubleshooting issues.

-Users of OneDrive have expressed concerns around the OneDrive Script Error on Windows.
+Users of OneDrive have expressed concerns about the OneDrive Script Error on Windows.
+This also happened with their personal accounts as well as OneDrive for Business.
 This may occur for the following reasons:

 - Active scripting, meaning that ActiveX controls or Java programs on your network or computer are blocked.
 Programs such as antivirus, firewalls, or Internet Explorer can also be configured to block active scripting, ActiveX controls or Java programs.

 - Corrupted or outdated scripting engine

 - Incompatibility with older versions of Internet Explorer

 If you’re getting the OneDrive Script error on Windows, here are solutions to help you resolve the issue.

 How do I fix the OneDrive script error?